History of assassination: The Middle Ages and Early Modern Period

-Modern history
+Late Modern history

 Pre-World War I

 As the world moved into the present day and the stakes in political clashes of will continued to grow to a global scale, the number of assassinations concurrently multiplied.
 In Russia alone, five emperors were assassinated within less than 200 years – Ivan VI, Peter III, Paul I, Alexander II and Nicholas II (along with his family: his wife, Alexandra; daughters Olga, Tatiana, Maria and Anastasia, and son Alexei).
 In the United Kingdom, only one Prime Minister of the United Kingdom has ever been assassinated—Spencer Perceval on May 11, 1812.

 The most notable assassination victim within early U.S. history was President Abraham Lincoln.
 Three other U.S. Presidents have been killed by assassination: James Garfield, William McKinley, and John F. Kennedy.
-Presidents Andrew Jackson, Franklin D. Roosevelt, Harry S. Truman, Gerald Ford, and Ronald Reagan survived significant assassination attempts (FDR while President-elect, the others while in office).
+Presidents Andrew Jackson, Franklin D. Roosevelt, Harry S. Truman, Gerald Ford, Ronald Reagan, and Donald Trump survived significant assassination attempts (FDR while President-elect, Trump while campaigning for reelection, the others while in office).
 Former President Theodore Roosevelt was shot and wounded during the 1912 presidential campaign.
 During the Lincoln assassination, there were also attacks planned against current Vice-president Andrew Johnson and Secretary of State William H. Seward, but Johnson's did not go through, and Seward survived the attack.
 An assassination plot against Jefferson Davis, known as the Dahlgren Affair, may have been initiated during the American Civil War.

 In Europe the assassination of Archduke Franz Ferdinand by Gavrilo Princip, one of several Serb nationalist insurgents, triggered World War I. Archduke Franz Ferdinand was visiting Bosnia-Herzegovina, since it was newly annexed to the Austro-Hungarian Empire.
 He had a route through the city streets of Sarajevo, Bosnia, but was redirected to a back alley.
 He changed his course and as he was led around the corner out of the back alley and back onto the main street, Gavrilo Princip shot Franz Ferdinand and his wife (Sophie, Duchess of Hohenberg).
 This assassination brought the Austro-Hungarian Empire into a state of outrage and therefore, World War I was triggered.